icve/Firestarter/README.md

 ## Challenges I ran into
-* There is no enough time to work on stuff
+* Managing time was a challange
+* Choosing component, often there are lot of simlar components with similar specs from different Manufacturer
 ## Accomplishments that I'm proud of

 ## What I learned
+* How to make a scanning key matrix:
+Scanning

 ## What's next for Firestarter
-Oder PCB, write firmware, more testing.
+Oder PCB, write firmware, internal testing.
+Send sample to users and ask for feebacks.
+Open source the platform.
+Share it on keyboard / productivity forum
+Sell assembled hardware.